London

 The London palace that survived the Blitz and continues to embody British elegance on Park Lane.

-The Dorchester has occupied Park Lane since 1931, and its Art Deco façade remains one of Mayfair’s most recognisable silhouettes.
-We bed down in rooms with sourced fabrics, thick carpets, Italian marble bathrooms.
-Windows overlook Hyde Park or Mayfair rooftops, light changes by floor.
-The spa offers hammam and treatment cabins, the gym runs round the clock.
-Alain Ducasse runs the gastronomic table, The Grill serves aged meats under a glass canopy.
-From 1 585 € a night, we pay for the address, the history and service that anticipates without smothering ✨
+The Dorchester has occupied Park Lane since 1931, and its Art Deco façade remains one of the most recognisable silhouettes in Mayfair.
+We sleep in rooms with sourced fabrics, thick carpets, Italian marble bathrooms.
+Windows overlook Hyde Park or Mayfair rooftops, the light changes by floor.
+The spa offers hammam and treatment cabins, the fitness centre runs round the clock.
+Alain Ducasse helms the gastronomic table, The Grill serves aged meats under a glass canopy.
+From 1 585 € a night, we pay for the address, the history and a service that anticipates without smothering ✨

 What makes this hotel unique

-• Park Lane location, direct Hyde Park views from park-side rooms
+• Park Lane location, direct Hyde Park view from park-side rooms

-• Spa and wellness centre with hammam, treatment cabins and 24/7 gym
+• Spa and wellness centre with hammam, treatment cabins and 24h/24 fitness

-• Alain Ducasse at **The Dorchester**, three Michelin stars, contemporary French cuisine
+• Alain Ducasse at **The Dorchester**, 3 Michelin stars, contemporary French cuisine

 • Butler service included in all suites, available day and night